 What does the girl’s family need to prepare for the engagement ceremony?

-- Have the outfit for the girl, usually a traditional long dress – Ao Dai, and the clothes for people who welcome the boy’s family.
+- Have the Vietnamese wedding dress for the girl, usually a traditional long dress – Ao Dai, and the traditional clothes for people who welcome the boy’s family.

 - Clean the house and decorate the altar of ancestors with flower vase, fruit, and cake.